desctable/desctable/README.md

 The names will be used as column headers in the resulting table, and the functions will be applied safely on the variables (errors return `NA`, and for factors the function will be used on individual levels).

 Several convenience functions are included in this package.
-The statistical function ones are: `percent`, which prints percentages of levels in a factor, and `IQR` which re-implements `stats::IQR` but works better with `NA` values.
+For statistical function we have: `percent`, which prints percentages of levels in a factor, and `IQR` which re-implements `stats::IQR` but works better with `NA` values.

-Be aware that **all functions are used on variables stripped of their `NA` values!**
+Be aware that **all functions will be used on variables stripped of their `NA` values!**
 This is necessary for most statistical functions to be useful, and makes **N** (`length`) show only the number of observations in the dataset for each variable.

-### Conditional formula
+### Conditional formulas

 The general form of these formulas is